ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         Potentially, an app may be authorized with multiple providers; hence, it may be beneficial to allow the caller of the authorization method to handle the authorization response (differently for different OPs) via the completion handler.

         Handling authorization and token requests separately could be needed in certain scenarios, if any custom processing or interaction is required between the two events.
-In these cases, the authorization code flow could be interrupted by utilizing AppAuth's `OIDAuthorizationService` methods.
-To illustrate, if `OIDAuthorizationService` was used in the authorization method that we added to the main class, it would look like this:
+In these cases, the authorization code flow could be interrupted by utilizing AppAuth `OIDAuthorizationService` methods.
+To illustrate, if `OIDAuthorizationService` was used in the authorization method that we added to the main class, the code could look like this:

         ```swift
+        /**
+        Makes token exchange request.

+        The code obtained from the authorization request is exchanged at the token endpoint.
+        */
+        func makeTokenRequest(completion: @escaping (OIDAuthState?, Error?) -> Void) {
+            guard let tokenExchangeRequest = self.authState?.lastAuthorizationResponse.tokenExchangeRequest() else {
+                print("Error creating access token request.")

+                return
+            }

+            print("Making token request with: ", tokenExchangeRequest)

+            OIDAuthorizationService.perform(tokenExchangeRequest) {
+                response, error in

+                if let response = response {
+                    print("Received token response with access token: ", response.accessToken ?? "")
+                } else {
+                    print("Error making token request: \(error?.localizedDescription ?? "")")
+                }

+                self.authState?.update(with: response, error: error)

+                completion(self.authState, error)
+            }
+        }

         /**
         Performs the authorization code flow in two steps.